 How can a local food system promote environmental sustainability?

 Because most food consumed in Ohio is processed and distributed from outside of the state, increasing the use of local food can reduce reliance on fossil-based energy and related carbon emissions by decreasing “food miles” or the distance traveled between food production and consumption.
 Additionally, many of the foods that are locally produced are produced organically, or by other methods that reduce the use of fossil fuel-based fertilizers and pesticides, and preserve the nutrient content and health of the soil.
 These growing techniques can reduce our negative impact on the earth’s land, water, and atmospheric systems, and can create a positive impact on urban community development and health.

 How can a local food system connect rural and urban communities?

 Local food systems foster deeper social and economic ties between urban and rural populations while building a stronger regional economy.
 In our own economy and community, a local food system can improve the ties between Cleveland, Cuyahoga County, and Northeast Ohio, and can better the relationships between producer and consumer in both urban and rural areas.

 How can I get involved with the Cleveland-Cuyahoga County Food Policy Coalition?

-The Food Policy Coalition hosts quarterly forums on relevant and current topics in the food system.
+The Food Policy Coalition hosts quarterly convenings on relevant and current topics in the food system.
 If you are interested in learning more about food systems, and getting involved in the Food Policy Coalition, these forums are a great way to engage.
-To learn more about what’s going on with us, check out the events & news sections of our website, or subscribe to our monthly newsletter.